This content was updated for accuracy and relevance on December 25th, 2021.

 Soothing rash cream – Diaper rash loves popping up at the worst moments, especially when you’re traveling.
 A long car ride can quickly turn your destination into Rash City, USA.
 The trick to keeping this literal pain in the butt at bay?
 Always packing rash and diaper cream in your diaper bag.
 Keep a travel-sized tube of diaper rash cream on hand for fast relief at any time (and to avoid a tear-filled car ride home)

 Extra baby clothes – Diapers are great—but they’re not exactly an impenetrable force field.
 Sometimes little accidents can turn into big messes.
 Instead of having to run home every time a diaper fails to do its job, keep an extra change of baby clothes tucked away in your bag!
 This emergency outfit will save you in times of deep you know what—plus, who doesn’t love a mid-day outfit change once in a while?
 Work it, baby!

 - Yummy snacks – Your diaper bag isn’t limited to just—well—diaper-related things.
 You’ll want to utilize the zippered pouches as much as possible by packing everything your baby might need throughout the day.
 A heavy weight item on this list?
 Snacks, snacks, and more snacks.
 Obviously, if your baby is still on milk or formula, snacks won’t be necessary just yet.
 However, if you know your little one tends to get the afternoon munchies, it’s best to prepare for this by throwing a few non-perishable num nums into your diaper bag.
 And hey, worst case scenario, you get to eat the snacks if they don’t want them.
 It’s pretty much a win-win with this one!

 What If Your Bag Can’t Hold Everything?

 For larger items that won’t quite fit in your diaper bag, you may need some extra support.
 Some common examples of additional bags that help carry the rest of your baby load include:

-The Bottom Line: While diapers, wipes, and cream are the diaper bag essentials, plenty of moms opt for extras, like snacks and clothes.
-If your diaper pack is getting full, a second bag may be helpful!
+The Bottom Line: While diapers, wipes, a burp cloth and cream are the diaper bag essentials, plenty of moms opt for extras, like snacks and clothes.
+If your diaper pack is getting full, a second baby bag may be helpful!